wiklundm/arcticsleddogclub/README.md

 ### Course section

 There are unordered lists with short information about the course content, time, place and price for the course, and additional information good to know.
-The different sections have different background-colours which makes it easy to separate sections from each other and to find the information the user are looking for.
-The section is fully responsive and have different layouts depending on the screensize.
+The different sections have different background-colours which makes it easy to separate sections from each other and to find the information the user is looking for.
+The section is fully responsive and has different layouts depending on the screensize.
 ![Screenshot of courses-section](assets/docs/courses-sections.jpg)

 ### Youtube video

-The video are a free youtube video recorded by National Geographic.
-The video makes the user experience the sport combining sound and moving pictures.
+The video is a free YouTube video recorded by National Geographic.
+The video makes the user experience the sport by combining sound and moving pictures.
 The video is set to be started as muted.
-The video have access to full screen controls.
+The video has access to full screen controls.
 It is fully responsive.
 ![Sleddog Movie](assets/docs/youtube.jpg)

 # The ABOUT US page

-The first image illustrates how happy the user will be when joining the club and gives a sence of belonging to a team.
+The first image illustrates how happy the user will be when joining the club and gives a sense of belonging to a team.
-The size of the image changes depending on screensize to optimize the use of space.
+The size of the image changes depending on screen size to optimize the use of space.
 On the smallest screen the image is round to save space and on wider screens it covers the full width of the screen with less border-radius.
 ![Group of people in the snow jumps in joy](assets/images/jump.jpg)

 ### About us section

-The text is a short explanation of the clubs purpose and its responsibilies and what regulations need to be followed.
-The layout changes from unordered list in a column to row on bigger screensize to make better use of the space on the screen.
+The text is a short explanation of the club's purpose and its responsibility and what regulations need to be followed.
+The layout changes from an unordered list in a column to a row on bigger screens to make better use of the space on the screen.
 ![Screenshot of about-us-section](assets/docs/about-us.jpg)

 ### Contact Form

-The user can to leave a message on any subject regarding sleddogs and also apply for the course.
+The user can leave a message on any subject regarding sleddogs and also apply for the course.
 The form requires the user to fill it out correctly before clicking the CONTACT US button.
 The button is responsive (confirmed by sending the user to a template page borrowed from Code Institute).
 The background color is the same light pink used on the courses page.
 This gives a consistent theme.